 April 14, 2017

 By refusing to release his tax returns, Trump casts a specter of doubt over his entire presidency.
 The longer he waits to release them, the more suspicious his and his administration’s relationship with Russia becomes.
 Throughout his campaign and short presidency, Trump and his administration have consistently denied financial ties with Russia despite multiple news outlets releasing report after report that contradict these claims.
 Many officials in Trump’s administration have known ties to Russian officials: Michael Cohen (Trump’s lawyer), Rex Tillerson (Secretary of State), Paul Manafort (former campaign chairman), Carter Page (former adviser), Michael Flynn (former national security adviser), J.D.
-Gordon (former national security adviser), and Jared Kushner (senior aide) all omitted meetings with Russians on their security clearance forms.
-Attorney General Jeff Sessions recently came under fire for allegations of perjury after The Washington Post released a report that detailed his two meetings with Russian ambassador Sergey Kislyak after he denied communications with any Russian representatives at his confirmation hearing.
+Gordon (former national security adviser), and Jared Kushner (senior aide) who omitted meetings with Russians on their security clearance forms.
+Attorney General Jeff Sessions recently came under fire for allegations of perjury after The Washington Post released a report that detailed his two meetings with Russian ambassador Sergey Kislyak.
+This, following his denial of communications with any Russian representatives at his confirmation hearing.

 Since the presidential campaign, Donald Trump has stated that he has “nothing to do with Russia.”
 Trump has also said that he has no investments in the country despite evidence to the contrary.
 He also made questionable statements defending Russia’s leader, Vladimir Putin.
 All of this points to a relationship that perhaps goes deeper than what the Trump campaign and administration has admitted.